Updated: Nov 8

 In recent years, it is possible to identify a clear trend in the design and development of rehabilitation technologies.
-Initially, technologies were based more on a user-centered approach and now we can clearly see a paradigm shift from general user-centered approach to a more specific activity-centered approach.
+Initially, technologies were based more on a user-centred approach and now we can clearly see a paradigm shift from general user-centred approach to a more specific activity-centred approach.

 When we talk about rehabilitation using advanced technologies, we see a transformation of flow as real world demands meet the person or the environment.
 Addition of these technologies can create and cultivate an optimal experience to the person in the environment.
 It thus improves the quality of life of the individuals, through effective support of his/her activity and environmental interaction.

 Let’s speak technology and rehab!
 Below I have listed the top 5 types of technologies that are used in rehabilitation, dividing them according to their functional use and therapeutic benefits.

 The first thing that comes to mind is the use of Robotics.
 The development of robotic devices for healthcare has generated a fresh new wind in the field of rehabilitation.
 Robots can simulate a variety of computerised activities and quietly switch between them.
 Some robotic devices have the capability to generate arbitrary patterns of assistance and resistance as required, while some can simply assess the performances in an integrated and objective fashion using sensors.

 Next in the list to aid in functional gain are the exo-skeleton devices.
 There are a lot of these devices available in the market, some though in the prototype stage.
 These devices are capable of providing partial to complete automation of functions.

 2) Technologies used to achieve recovery of functions